Bit32IT/audience/README.md

     # Defaults to calling members.size.
 If you need a different or more optimal
     # version, implement this method.
 Otherwise remove it.
   end

+  def sample(size)
+    # Defaults to calling members.sample.
+If you need a more optimal sampling
+    # implementation, implement this method.
+Otherwise remove it.
   end
+end
 ```

+## Segmentable Member API

+When your member/user class includes `Audience::Segmentable`, it gets the
+following API:

+### #in_segment?(name)

+Check if a member belongs to the named segment.

+### #segment_names

+List the names of the segments this member belongs to.

 ## Development